praxigento/damvitool/docs/using.rst

 damvitool starts web server with RESTful API for data access and client application that uses that API accessible from any browser.

-If you start damvitool without any parameters it will connect to the demo db Chinook_Sqlite, which is distributed together with damvitool.
+If you start damvitool without any parameters it will connect by default to the demo db Chinook_Sqlite, which is distributed together with damvitool.

 Supported databases
 -------------------

-damvitool sipports the same RDBMS as SQLAlchemy does (http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#supported-databases):
+damvitool sipports the same RDBMSs as SQLAlchemy does (http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#supported-databases):

 * MySQL (MariaDB)
 * PostgreSQL